The Demandingness Objection

 Biting the Bullet

 Finally, proponents of utilitarianism may simply accept that morality is very demanding.
-They may point out that utilitarian demands are grounded in the compelling goal to create a flourishing world with as much well-being as possible for everyone.
+They may point out that utilitarian demands are grounded in the compelling goal of creating a flourishing world with as much well-being as possible for everyone.
 Whenever utilitarianism requires us to give up something we value to benefit others, at least we know that this benefit is greater, often much greater, than the cost to us.

 How to Cite This Page

 MacAskill, W., Meissner, D., and Chappell, R.Y.
 (2023).
 The Demandingness Objection.
 In R.Y.
-Chappell, D. Meissner, and W. MacAskill (eds.), <https://www.utilitarianism.net/objections-to-utilitarianism/demandingness>, accessed .
+Chappell, D. Meissner, and W. MacAskill (eds.), An Introduction to Utilitarianism, <https://www.utilitarianism.net/objections-to-utilitarianism/demandingness>, accessed .

 Want to make the world a better place?